kalkite/go_pg_crud/README.md

 * Clone this repository.
 * Execute the `customers.sql` file into your PostgreSQL client.
 This will import sample database and tables that will be used for this example.
 * Modify `main.go` file, You must configure the PostgreSQL database connection.
 Change your postgreSQL username and passoword in db connectin.
-* go to your project and Run go run cmd/web/* or if you want to add command line interface port you give , # go run cmd/web/* :9999
+* go to your project and Run `$go run cmd/web/*` or if you want to add command line interface port you give , `$go run cmd/web/* :9999`
-* Open your web browser, and navigate to `http://localhost:4000
+* Open your web browser, and navigate to `http://localhost:4000`